expo/expo/docs/pages/technical-specs/expo-updates-0.md

 }
 ```
   * `id`: The ID MUST uniquely specify the manifest.
+  * `scopeKey`: A stable, unique, immutable string for scoping client-side data belonging to this project.
+   * will not change when a project is transferred between accounts or renamed.
   * `createdAt`: The date and time at which the update was created is essential as the client library selects the most recent update (subject to any constraints supplied by the `expo-manifest-filters` header).
 The datetime should be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
   * `runtimeVersion`: Can be any string defined by the developer.
 It stipulates what native code setup is required to run the associated update.
   * `launchAsset`: A special asset that is the entry point of the application code.